 Per Civil Service Rule VIII.C.1. (d)… "The ten names highest on the applicable eligibility list who remain qualified following the review of the above-referenced examination results shall be placed on a certified eligibility list.
 The commission shall certify ten names for any one vacancy, and if more than one vacancy is to be filled, the name of one additional eligible for each additional vacancy shall be certified."

-One or more of the top three applicant(s) are invited in individually for an administrative interview with the chief of police and three Lieutenants.
-Upon completion of the interview, the command staff evaluates the applicant and, if the applicant meets all requirements, he/she is given a conditional offer of employment.
-The applicant is then scheduled for a psychological examination and a medical examination.
+One or more of the top applicant(s) are invited in individually for an administrative interview with the Chief of Police and Command staff.
+Upon completion of the interview, the Command staff evaluates the applicant and, if the applicant meets all requirements, he/she is given a conditional offer of employment.
+The applicant is then scheduled for a psychological and a medical examination.
 If both exams are passed the applicant is placed in a pool of eligible candidates for hire.

 Psychological Testing & Evaluation